telefonicaid/fiware-cloto/doc/admin_guide.rst

 previously created in the OpenStack Keystone.
 The <idm.server> and <idm.port>
-are the data of our installation of IdM, if you planned to execute it you must changed it by the corresponding IP and Port of the FIWARE Keystone or IdM IP and Port addresses.
+are the data of our installation of IdM, if you planned to execute it you must changed it by the corresponding IP and Port of the FIWARE Keystone or IdM IP and Port values.

 We obtained two data from the previous sentence: